 In March 2020, Victoria attended Alcoholics Anonymous and Cocaine Anonymous meetings for the first time—and she is not alone.
 Since the start of lockdown, calls to the AA helpline have increased by 22% and use of the online “chat now” service has risen by 31%.The British Liver Trust has also reported a 500% rise in calls to its helpline.
 National statistics show that the frequency of harmful drinking rose from 10.8% in February 2020 to 19.4% in April in England.
 By September this year, it was still at 18.1%.

-Addiction psychologist Nicky Walton-Flynn runs the treatment centre Addiction Therapy London, where she says “website inquiries have more than doubled”.
-Walton-Flynn and her team have treated alcohol, cocaine, heroin, gambling, porn and work addictions among others throughout the crisis, and many of her clients, in the same way as Victoria, have come to terms with their addictions in the past few months.
+Addiction psychologist Nicky Walton-Flynn runs the treatment center Addiction Therapy London, where she says “website inquiries have more than doubled”.
+Walton-Flynn and her team have treated alcohol, cocaine, heroin, gambling, porn, and work addictions among others throughout the crisis, and many of her clients, in the same way as Victoria, have come to terms with their addictions in the past few months.

 Isolation: the perfect conditions for addiction to thrive

-Remote working has been especially revealing for those who usually work in environments where social drinking and drug use is normalised, explains Walton-Flynn.
-“When you take that environment away, the addicts themselves realise, actually, I’m quite dependent on this.
+Remote working has been especially revealing for those who usually work in environments where social drinking and drug use are normalized, explains Walton-Flynn.
+“When you take that environment away, the addicts themselves realize I’m quite dependent on this.
 And their wives or husbands will say, ‘Why are you drinking every night?’
-One of the consequences of people working at home is that it really brings addiction out into the open,” she said.
+One of the consequences of people working at home is that it brings addiction out into the open,” she said.
 The addiction psychologist has seen an increasing trend for family members, who can now see the effects of addiction on their loved ones, contacting her on their behalf.